johnnymatthews/blog/191115-simple-af-ipfs.md

+---

+# THIS POST IS A WORK IN PROGRESS

+---

 # Making IPFS Simple AF

 Storing data in one specific location is stupid.
 It's the #1 way to get screwed over when the company hosting your data collapses, steals it, gets hacked, or just full on dies.
 So instead you should store your data on a distributed network that has built in protection against all these issues.